sgmurphy/wordpress-plugins/reviews-feed/readme.txt

 = How do I get a Google business (Google Maps) API key? =

-It’s free and simple to get an API key for Google.
+It’s free and simple to get an API key for Google reviews.
 This allows you to continue to get fresh Google reviews daily.
 [See our guide here](https://smashballoon.com/doc/creating-a-google-api-key/?reviews&utm_source=reviews-free&utm_medium=readmefile&utm_campaign=readme-google-key&utm_content=CreateKey).

 = How do I get a Yelp reviews API key? =